 The entrepreneur:

 The entrepreneur knows how to identify opportunities for success.
-Sometimes a problem is also an opportunity, and one can find it only after examining the problem from a different angle.
+Sometimes, a problem can also be an opportunity, and one can only discover it after examining the issue from a different angle.

 Example:

 The milk substitute "Not Milk" provoked the anger of dairy producers, who filed lawsuits for consumer deception.
-They claimed that the product uses the name "milk" for a product that doesn't contain milk solely to attract milk consumers.
+They claimed that the product uses the name "milk" for a product that doesn't contain milk solely to attract consumers who are familiar with the term "milk."

 The company translated the lawsuits and the emerging difficulty into an opportunity: It published excerpts from the lawsuit documents across various media outlets.